uncenter/dotfiles/bin/.bin/README.md

 ## `gitignore`

 Create a .gitignore from a template.
-I odn't use this one much anymore, but you can just do `gitignore node` or whatever to pull a .gitignore template for Node.js from https://www.toptal.com/developers/gitignore/api.
+I don't use this one much anymore, but you can just do `gitignore node` or whatever to pull a .gitignore template for Node.js from https://www.toptal.com/developers/gitignore/api.
 Comes with caching too, for no reason lol.

 ## `ts`